GANESHK-cloud/32Bit_ALU/README.md

 end
 endmodule

   Use Save option or Ctrl+S to save the code or click on the save option from the top most right corner and close the text file.

-## Creating Test bench:
+Creating Test bench:

+  Similarly, create your test bench using gedit <filename_tb>.v or <filename_tb>.vhdl to open a new blank document (alu_32bit_tb_case).

+Test Bench:

-Smodule alu_32bit_tb_case;
+module alu_32bit_tb_case;
 reg [31:0]a;
 reg [31:0]b;
 reg [2:0]f;